Gastrointestinal Stromal Tumor

 |Copyright © Nucleus Medical Media, Inc.|

 The cause of GISTs is not well understood.

 Many people with GIST have a defect in a gene called c-kit.
 Usually, this gene is not active.
 However, in people with GIST, the c-kit gene often has a defect and is active, which enables the cells to grow and divide uncontrollably.
 This may explain why a GIST forms.

 Theories about GISTs say that they begin in special cells of the digestive system.
 These cells are called interstitial cells of Cajal (ICCs).
 They send signals that tell the digestive system to contract, which moves food and liquid through the digestive system.

 GIST is most common in people over age 50.
 It is rare in children.
 Risk factors for GIST are mostly unknown.
-Possible risk factors include:
+Other possible risk factors include:

 - Neurofibromatosis—a genetic disorder of the nervous system

 GISTs may not cause any symptoms until they grow to a certain size.
 Symptoms may include:

 - Fever or sweating at night

 - Feeling full after eating a small amount of food